IbrahimElshafey/ResumableFunction/_Docs/Tables.md

 # What engine do when an event is received?
-* Event provider is reponsible to push events to the workflow engine
+* Event provider is reponsible to push events to the Function engine
 * When an event is received the engine will search for instances that wait for that type of event (Search in expected events for active instances).
-* After search you will get list of workflow instances
+* After search you will get list of Function instances
-* for each workflow instance
+* for each Function instance
-	* The engine will load the workflow code and execuste it with it's InstanceData
+	* The engine will load the Function code and execuste it with it's FunctionData